Wolfert Simon van Hoogenheim: Biography

-Slave Uprising
+Berbice Rebellion.
+Van Hoogenheim was Jewish.

 On 23 February 1763, slaves on plantation Magdalenenberg on the Canje River in Berbice rebelled, protesting harsh and inhumane treatment.
 They torched the plantation house, and made for the Courantyne River where Caribs and troops commanded by Governor Wigbold Crommelin of Suriname attacked, and killed them.
 On 27 February 1763, a revolt took place on plantation Hollandia on the Berbice River next to Lilienburg where Coffy was an enslaved man working as a cooper.
 Coffy is said to have organized them into a military unit.
 From then on, the revolt spread to neighbouring plantations.

 There were supposed to be 60 soldiers in Fort Nassau, however at the time of uprising, there were only 18 men including civilian militia in the fort.
 Van Hoogenheim wanted to make a stand at Fort Nassau, however the Court of Policy overruled the governor, and ordered that Fort Nassau be abandoned and destroyed.
 The colonists retreated to Fort Sint Andries near the Atlantic coast.
 The rebels came to number about 3,000 and threatened European control over the Guianas.
 Van Hoogenheim first requested assistance from the Society of Berbice, however they were only willing to send 50 soldiers., therefore van Hoogenheim also asked the States General for military assistance.
 In April 1763, Coffy started peace negotiations suggesting to split Berbice into a European and an African part.
 The Governor replied that Amsterdam should make the decision, and that it could take three to four months, thus buying time for the reinforcements to arrive.
 On 1 January 1764, six ships arrived, providing the starting signal for expeditions against the rebel slaves.
 The insurgents were being defeated, and the last rebel was captured on 15 April 1764.